-UPDATE: FOR OUR LATEST CREDIT-CARD ADVICE, READ THE BEST CREDIT CARDS FOR TRAVELERS IN 2018.
+UPDATE: FOR OUR LATEST CREDIT-CARD ADVICE, READ THE BEST CREDIT CARDS FOR TRAVELERS.

 We enjoyed hearing your talks about the “Secrets Every Smart Traveler Should Know” on an Oceania cruise in South America.
 We now need a credit card with an embedded chip to use in Europe at gas stations, in restaurants, etc. Do you have a credit card you recommend for this that we can also use in the U.S.?

 —Jim and Anne

 I remember meeting you onboard, Jim and Anne!
 How great to hear from you again.

 There are two types of credit cards with electronic chips: chip-and-PIN cards, where you punch in a PIN code rather than signing a credit-card slip, and chip-and-signature cards, where you need to sign (which means you can’t use them at unmanned kiosks).
 Chip-and-PIN cards are better for Europe because they work in more locations.
 They work at automated payment machines such as those you find in train stations, at gas pumps, and in parking garages.
 The problem is that few U.S. banks issue chip-and-PIN cards.